 As can be seen from sections 11.2 and 11.3, those living within the locality and registered with one of the GP practices generally choose to access one of the pharmacies in the locality in order to have their prescriptions dispensed.
-Those that look outside of the locality usually do so either to access a pharmacy in a neighbouring locality or Health Board or a dispensing appliance contractor outside of the Health Boards area.

-In 2019/20, a total of 285 contractors' dispensed items written by one of the GP practices in this locality, of which 187 were outside of the Health Board area.
+In 2019/20 a total of 285 contractors' dispensed items written by one of the GP practices in this locality, of which 187 were outside of the Health Board area.